danieldavilaaleman/HudsonBayMicrobiome/Arctic_HCD_proteins/README.md

 mmseqs easy-linclust $WORKDIR/all_plass_assemblies_UH.faa $WORKDIR/all.enrichments.plass tmp --min-sed-id 0.98 --cov-mode 0 -c 0.9
 ```

 3. The representative proteins are in the file `all.enrichments.plass_rep_seq.fasta`.
-Total number of representative protein sequences = 42,502,062 from a total of = 117,146,334
+Total number of representative protein sequences = 70,539,633 from a total of = 117,146,334

-4. To identify hydrocarbon degradation genes, CANT-HYD coupled with hmmsearch using --cut_tc for CANT_HYD.hmm **NOTE: I only used CANT-HYD.hmm due to I want the highest confidence in HCD genes**
+4. To identify hydrocarbon degradation genes, CANT-HYD coupled with hmmsearch using --cut_tc for CANT_HYD.hmm and AlkB-MAB.hmm using hmmsearch -E 1e-9 --incE 1e-9 --incdomE 1e-9

 5. To get the protein sequences ID identified as hydrocarbon degradation from CANT-HYD I used grep and cut on the tblout output from hmmsearch: